Green freight guru grows low-emissions marketplace

 “It’s all about the cost savings, and, by the way, we’re also using the lowest emission option,” said Eric Beckwitt, a former business systems analyst who got into freight after working for a brokerage client.”

 Yes, it’s exactly how we look at our “Go Green” option, it’s a cherry on top.
 Most shippers are not ready to pay a premium for low emission freight, but redirecting them towards a good price for their business and a good thing for the planet is a win-win.
-Linda didn’t stop on covering just the green angle, she wanted to understand and present the complete business case for Freightera, the business model and market traction, and scale of the opportunity opened in freight digitization.
+Linda didn’t stop by covering just the green angle, she wanted to understand and present the complete business case for Freightera, the business model and market traction, and the scale of the opportunity opened in freight digitization.